 "Brevity is certainly key, so try using Twitter's 140-character template when you're drafting your inspirational message.
 You need to explain your company's purpose and outline expectations for internal and external clients alike.
 Make it unique to your company, make it memorable, keep it real and, just for fun, imagine it on the bottom of a coat of arms."

-If you need advice on creating your own mission statement, check out How to Write a Fluff-Free Mission Statement, as well as The HubSpot Culture Code: Creating a Company We Love.
+If you need advice on creating your own mission statement, check out the following two resources:

 Mission Statements to Add to this List?